Edge Delta on Kubernetes

 minikube start --driver docker

-Kubernetes Input
+Kubernetes Source

 Kubernetes Deployment Overview

-There are a number of different ways to deploy an Edge Delta Fleet in a Kubernetes environment: kubectl apply commands, using Helm, or via Terraform.You can also automate deployments with using a tool such as ArgoCD.
+There are a number of different ways to deploy an Edge Delta fleet in a Kubernetes environment: kubectl apply commands, using Helm, or via Terraform.You can also automate deployments with using a tool such as ArgoCD.

 Automated Kubernetes Monitoring